hmm-ship-it/Server_Socks/README.md

 At the prompt enter the IP address and port number that you would like it to listen on. e.g. "127.0.0.1 8080"

-If there are any problems with accessing it via a public ip address be sure to check that a firewall, or (if you are using a home router) that port forwarding is enabled.
+If there are any problems with accessing it via a public ip address be sure to check that a firewall is not blocking connections, or (if you are using a home router) that port forwarding is enabled.